 Allow it to Set

 The deep conditioner will take at least 10 minutes to penetrate to the core of each strand.
 Normally, deep conditioning requires 30 minutes to work on your hair.
-Keep your hair covered with a shower cap.
+Keep your hair covered with a shower cap or heat cap.

-Remove your cap and wash your tresses with cool water.
-It will tighten your hair shafts and make them shinier.
-After rinsing, let your hair air dry and enjoy the glossy and bouncy, well-conditioned hair.
+Remove your cap and rinse your tresses with cool water.
+It will tighten your hair shafts, close the hair cuticles and make them shinier.
+After rinsing, let your hair air dry and enjoy glossy and bouncy, well-conditioned hair.